Kurento/kurento/source/features/kurento_protocol.rst

 Resources handled by KMS are high-consuming.
 For this reason, KMS implements a garbage collector.

 A Media Element is collected when the client is disconnected longer than 4 minutes.
 After that time, these media elements are disposed automatically.
 Therefore, the WebSocket connection between client and KMS shoul be active at all times.
-In case of temporary network disconnection, KMS implements a mechanism that allows the client to reconnect.
+In case of a temporary network disconnection, KMS implements a mechanism that allows the client to reconnect.

 For this, there is a special kind of message with the format shown below.
 This message allows a client to reconnect to the same KMS instance to which it was previously connected::